michaelpq/michaelpq.github.io/_posts/2015-05-11-postgres-9-5-feature-highlight-upsert.markdown

     Dean Rasheed, Stephen Frost and many others.

-For years, application developers have been using row triggers with a set of dedicated functions to handle manually the case of UPSERT, aka how to deal with a constraint violation when a tuple is inserted in a given relation.
+For years, application developers have been using row triggers with a set of dedicated functions to handle manually the case of UPSERT, as known as how to deal on-the-fly with constraint violation when a tuple is inserted in a relation.
 On top of being slow, because triggers add on the call stack the overhead of a function call, many developers have for sure pested for a feature that has been supported for years by the many RDBMS available, be they proprietary or open source.
-Have a look for example at the function merge\_db() defined [here] (http://www.postgresql.org/docs/9.4/static/plpgsql-control-structures.html) present in the documentation giving some insight of how to do it before.
+Have a look for example at the function merge\_db() defined [here] (http://www.postgresql.org/docs/9.4/static/plpgsql-control-structures.html) present in the documentation giving some insight of how to do it before 9.5 Upsert.
 Then let's see how this works with a simple table like this one:

     =# CREATE TABLE upsert_table (
       id int PRIMARY KEY,